backstage/backstage/docs/integrations/bitbucketServer/locations.md

   Note: a token can also be used as a substitute for the password, see [HTTP access tokens](https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html).
 - `apiBaseUrl` (optional): The URL of the Bitbucket Server API.
 For self-hosted installations, it is commonly at `https://<host>/rest/api/1.0`.
+- `throttling` (optional): The throttling configuration for the Bitbucket Server client.
+  - `count`: The number of requests per interval.
+  - `interval`: The interval for the throttling.
+Supports ISO duration, "human duration".